 These programs generate the skills and motivation necessary for success in post-secondary education.
 They immerse high school participants in rigorous academic instruction, tutoring, counseling, and innovative educational experiences throughout the school year and during the six-week summer residential program.
 Pre-College Programs are part of the Federal TRIO Programs that provide educational opportunity outreach programs designed to motivate and support students from disadvantaged backgrounds.

 The UB Programs are open to low-income and/or first-generation college bound high school students in grades 9 through 12, who demonstrate an academic need and want to pursue a four-year postsecondary education.
 Eligible students must attend target high schools in Prince George's and Montgomery Counties.
 High school principals, teachers, and counselors recommend students to the program.

 The UBMS is open to students in grades 9 through 12, who demonstrate an academic need and want to pursue post-secondary education programs in fields related to mathematics and science.
-UBMS recruits high school students have successfully completed Algebra I and attend Potomac and Fairmont Heights High Schools in Prince George's County, MD; Watkins Mill High School in Montgomery County, MD, Edmonston-Westside High School in Baltimore, MD and Bell High School in Washington, DC.
+UBMS recruits high school students who have successfully completed Algebra I and attend Potomac and Fairmont Heights High Schools in Prince George's County, MD; Watkins Mill High School in Montgomery County, MD; Edmonston-Westside High School in Baltimore, MD; and Bell High School in Washington, DC.